Skyline Community Search over Edge-Attributed Bipartite Graphs: Peeling-based Algorithm

-Dimensionality reduction methods can still be applied to the case of high-dimensional attributes.
-However, Lemma~\ref{lemma3} derived from Algorithm~\ref{alg:algorithm2} cannot be extended to the case of higher-dimensional attribute values.
-Thus, this study implements an alternate Algorithm~\ref{alg:algorithm4}.
-The initial step encompasses the derivation of all potential values of $f_3(H_i)$.

-For obtaining $f_3(H_i)$, the specific Algorithm~\ref{alg:algorithm3} is as follows: in the process of gradually removing the edge with the smallest $X_d$ (line 7), Algorithm~\ref{alg:algorithm3} records each $X_d$ that makes the subgraph contain ($\alpha$,$\beta$)-core (lines 4-9).
-These recorded values constitute all possible significances for ESCs on $d^{th}$ dimension.
+We implement an alternate Algorithm expending ($d=3$).
+For obtaining $f_3(H_i)$, the process of being transferred function \textsf{CandSig} is as follows: in the process of gradually removing the edge with the minimum $X_d$, recording each $X_d$ that makes the subgraph contain ($\alpha$,$\beta$)-core.
+These recorded values constitute all possible significance for ESCs on $d_{th}$ dimension.
+Then, we iterate through the set $V$ of all possible values $v_i\in V$ during each iteration, edges with third-dimensional attribute values$X_3^e\leq v_i$ are removed.

-Subsequently, the methodology involves iterating through set $F_3$, which encompasses all conceivable values $f_3 \in F_3$(line 1).
-In each iteration, edges with $X_3^e\leq f_3$ are systematically removed from the $G$.
-Following this step, Algorithm~\ref{alg:algorithm2} is applied to the processed subgraph, eliminating redundant edges based on information from the other two dimensions (line 7).
-This procedure results in the identification of all ESCs relevant to the queries.
+\textbf{Completeness:} If there is any other $f_3(H_i)$ present, it is impossible to form an ($\alpha$, $\beta$)-core.
+When fixing the $f_3(H_i)$, assume the existence of an ESC $H'$ in the subgraph on the other two dimensions that Algorithm expending($d$=2) did not find.
+As $H'$ must be dominated by the already identified ESCs, contradicting the definition of ESC.
+Therefore, the algorithm does not overlook ESC solutions.

 \textbf{Time Complexity:} To obtain all possible $f_3$ of ESCs, it requires the time complexity of $O((m-m/n)\cdot (n+m))$.
 Algorithm~\ref{alg:algorithm2} needs to be invoked in each iteration, and the upper bound on the number of iterations is $m$.
 Consequently, the final time complexity is $O(m\cdot(m-m/n)\cdot(n + m))$.